TomekJurkowski/LightsaberProject/README.md

 This project is a dream come true for any Star Wars fan.
 With Teensy 3.1 microcontroller serving as its heart, this lightsaber is a really cool and interactive toy.
 And building it was just as much fun as using it!

 Short description of what the lightsaber can do:
 The lightsaber will gradually turn on/off when the red button is pressed.
 It emits 'saber-like' sounds.
 The tone will alter depending on how fast you wave the weapon.
-Unfortunately,t doesn't cut (like the lightsabers from the movies) - I am still working on that feature :P
+Unfortunately, the saber doesn't cut (like the lightsabers from the movies) - I am still working on that feature :P

 Elements used to build the lighsaber:
 * Teensy 3.1 microcontroller